zTgx/jlib-rs/examples/README.md

 examples directory's explaination：

-File which starts with letter 'n' is query api.
+Files which starts with letter 'n' are query api.
-File which starts with letter 't' is transaction api.
+Files which starts with letter 't' are transaction api.

 Example :
 ```rust